spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsPy/README.md

 Instructions for Unix/Linux platforms
 ----------------------

-To run the Unit Tests: `make test`
+To run the Unit Tests: `make test-all`

 Dependencies
 ----------------------